prime-project-uic/package.development/README.md

 library(prime.test)
 ```

-After loading the `prime.test` pacakge.
+After loading the `prime.test` package.
 The help document of the
 `prime.add` can be in the help section, which looks like the following

 ![](./fig/prime.add.document.png)